ewallace/ewallace.github.io/manual/_posts/2021-04-22-lab-notebook.md

 For example, you can set up templates for entries for standard experiments that you do.
 You can set aside regular time to update the notebook, including with other lab members to create some accountability.

+## Work should be FAIR: Findable, Accessible, Interoperable, and Reusable

 It is helpful to consider the [FAIR principles for scientific data management](https://www.go-fair.org/fair-principles/), which also apply to protocols, analysis, and methods.

 - *Findable:* The first step in (re)using data and protocols is to find them.
 Your lab notebook entries should be findable by "metadata", for example project, protocol, strain or oligo identifier, or date of creation.